 Public transport: bus No. 261 from Sydney Town Hall.
 Alight at Cnr of Stuart and Poole Streets, Longueville, continue down Stuart Street to park.

-A riverside park which is accessed from Mary Street, Longueville.
+Aquatic Park is a riverside park which is accessed from Mary Street, Longueville.
 It has a sloping grassed area to the Lane Cove River foreshore.
 The park has BBQ facilities (some wood provided, but take your own to be safe) and Picnic tables are available.
 There is some parking within park and on-street parking in Mary Street.
 There is play equipment for the children.
 Aquatic Park is base for North Shore Rowing Club, Lane Cove 12ft Sailing Skiff Club and 2nd Longueville Sea Scouts.
 Toilets are located close by below cliff near Lane Cove 12ft Sailing Skiff Club.
+Aquatic Park is adjacent to Longueville Reserve.

 Blaxland's Corner, the junction between Northwood, River, Longueville Rds and Kenneth St, recalls Francis Blaxland, the nephew of explorer and agriculturalist, Gregory Blaxland., who owned the whole area.
 Francis built a house, Kailora, at 15 Northwood Rd.
 The estate was subdivided in 1919, part of it becoming a small commercial area.